junxit/us-congress-bills-119/bill.md

 ## § 2.
 Prohibition on Federal reserve banks relating to certain products or services for individuals and prohibition on directly issuing a central bank digital currency

-Section 16 of the Federal Reserve Act is amended by adding at the end the following new paragraph:
+Section 16 of the Federal Reserve Act (12 U.S.C.
+411 et seq.) is amended by adding at the end the following new paragraph:

 > - **(18)**
 >   - **(A)** A Federal reserve bank may not—
->     - **(i)** offer products or services directly to an individual;
+>     - **(i)** offer financial products or services directly to an individual;
 >     - **(ii)** maintain an account on behalf of an individual; or
 >     - **(iii)** issue a central bank digital currency, or any digital asset that is substantially similar under any other name or label.
 >   - **(B)** In this paragraph, the term “central bank digital currency” has the meaning given that term under section 10(11)(D).

 ## § 3.
 Prohibition on Federal reserve banks indirectly issuing a central bank digital currency

-Section 16 of the Federal Reserve Act, as amended by section 2, is further amended by adding at the end the following paragraph:
+Section 16 of the Federal Reserve Act (12 U.S.C.
+411 et seq.), as amended by section 2, is further amended by adding at the end the following paragraph:

 > - **(19)**
 >   - **(A)** A Federal reserve bank may not offer a central bank digital currency, or any digital asset that is substantially similar under any other name or label, indirectly to an individual through a financial institution or other intermediary.